-All of these are common to the Gibraltar major Incident Plan and other emergency response plans.
+All of these are common to the Gibraltar Major Incident Response Plan and other emergency response plans.
 Seminar and table-top exercises would be appropriate and cost-effective means of exercising the plan.

-16.3 TIMETABLE FOR TESTING
+TIMETABLE FOR TESTING

 Emergency plans have to be reviewed, revised and tested periodically and not exceeding three years.
-The testing of emergency plans should be based on an accident scenarios identified in the safety report as being reasonably foreseeable.
+The testing of emergency plans should be based on an emergency scenarios identified in the safety report as being reasonably foreseeable.

-Aspects of this plan may be tested in combination with other plans such as the Gibraltar Major Incident Plan, and in particular the activation of command and control.
+Aspects of this plan may be tested in combination with other plans such as the Gibraltar Major Incident Response Plan, and in particular the activation of command and control.

-The timetable for testing all emergency response plans is vested with the Civil Contingencies Planning Adviser.
+The timetable for testing all emergency response plans is vested with the Civil Contingencies Coordinator.